Marcelo Ríos: Personal life

 Ríos was born in Santiago, Chile to Jorge Ríos Jarvis, an engineer and businessman, and Alicia Mayorga, a teacher.
 He has an older sister, Paula.

-Ríos met 14 years old Costa Rican Giuliana Sotela in September 1998 while he was training at the Nick Bollettieri Tennis Academy in Florida.
+Ríos met the 14-year-old Costa Rican Giuliana Sotela in September 1998 while he was training at the Nick Bollettieri Tennis Academy in Florida.
 Ríos and Sotela got married in December 2000 in Santiago.
 They have a daughter, Constanza, who was born in June 2001.
 In March 2004, the marriage ended in divorce, which legally took place in Costa Rica, as Chile did not allow married couples the right of divorce until November 2004.
 During 2004, Ríos worked as a sports commentator for a radio station in Chile.

 In April 2005, Ríos married model María Eugenia "Kenita" Larraín, a former fiancée of football player Iván Zamorano.
 The couple subsequently experienced a very public break-up in September of the same year after an incident in Costa Rica in which Larraín was injured when Ríos allegedly threw her out of his car while he was driving to visit his daughter.
-Ríos claimed that marrying Larraín was "the biggest mistake of my life.".
+Ríos claimed that marrying Larraín was "the biggest mistake of my life."
 Ríos had previously been in a relationship with Larraín's cousin, Patricia Larraín, from 1995 to 1998.

 In May 2008, Ríos married Paula Pavic.
 They have five children together, daughter Isidora (born December 2008), daughter Colomba (born June 2010), and also triplets, which are a son named Marcelo jr. and two daughters named Antonella and Agustina (all born December 2011).
+Ríos and Pavic divorced in 2023.

 In March 2008, on the tenth anniversary of Ríos reaching the No. 1 ranking, journalist Nelson Flores published a book in Spanish titled El extraño del pelo largo (The strange man with long hair), recounting his experiences following the player from his junior days up to his ascent to the top of the ATP singles ranking.

 In May 2014, Ríos said in an interview with El Mercurio that he could have Asperger's syndrome.
 On 17 November 2016, he confirmed in an interview with Chilevisión that he was diagnosed with Asperger's twice in his life, as a child and during a Davis Cup tie, but he did not care that much until the 2014 interview.

 He relocated his family to Sarasota, Florida, in late 2018, according to the website tennis-prose.com.